 Earning our own money seemed the right thing to do and it was mostly fun.
 And while I didn’t realize it at the time, there was a bit of satisfaction in what we did.

 How are things different today?
 In 2017, children age 4 to 14 received an average $454 in allowance over the course of the year, in addition to cash gifts for birthdays and holidays.
 That works out to an average $8.74 a week, with 14-year-olds at an average $12.26.
 Meanwhile, a 2016 MarketWatch article notes that, “roughly seven in 10 parents give their children an allowance… and roughly one in four kids gets $100 or more per month.”

 While some parents dole out cash for chores like taking care of a pet, doing dishes or making a bed, I see these things as a family obligation.
 They aren’t true work.
 They don’t instill a sense of entrepreneurship, independence and responsibility.
 There’s no success or failure involved and no dealing with a boss.
 You are getting paid for things you should be doing.

 I have lived in my current house for 43 years.
 Never has a child knocked on the door and asked to rake my lawn.
 Only once was I asked about shoveling snow and that was more than 30 years ago.

 I’m not lobbying for a return to the days of the Industrial Revolution and child labor.
 But I do think learning to handle money starts with learning what it takes to earn it.
 And when you spend the money you’ve earned, you should have to keep working to replace what you spent.

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Time to Choose, Reality Check, Under Construction and Mini-Golf, Anyone.
+His previous articles include Time to Choose, Reality Check, Under Construction and Mini-Golf, Anyone.
 Follow Dick on Twitter @QuinnsComments.